Swing Around the Circle: Initial success

 The press nonetheless gave him overwhelmingly positive coverage throughout the first leg of the tour (although the circumstances made his customary introduction—"Fellow citizens, it is not for the purpose of making speeches that I now appear before you"—a particular laugh line).
 However, when Johnson entered the Radical Republican strongholds of the Midwest, he began facing much more hostile crowds, some drawn by reports of his prior speeches and others organized by Republican leadership in those towns.
+Overall, Unionists and Radical Republicans did not respond well to the President's performances.
+For example, according to the writer from the Missouri Democrat in the September 10 issue: